Wooden toy train: Subway & Commuter Rail Systems

 A recent sub-genre has emerged based on real-life prototypes of subway and commuter rail rolling stock.
 One example is the "New York City Subway Wooden Railway" by the company named "Munipals" which sells units in each of the NYC subway lines colors & markings.
 They have recently expanded to commuter rail line rolling stock for New Jersey, Metro North, LIRR, and Philadelphia.
 The Washington DC Metro store sells rolling stock in each of the DC Metro line markings; as does the web store of the Boston T. The London Underground museum store sells rolling stock in the colors of each of the London Underground Lines.
-Whittle Shortline sells commuter rail line rolling stock for the California and the Chicago transit systems; Bauer & Sohn has rolling stock for Berlin, Munich, and Nuremberg; Lalok, rolling stock for Vienna subway and tram.
+Whittle Shortline sells commuter rail line rolling stock for the Caltrain, Amtrak Charger, New Mexico Rail Runner, Tri-Rail, Metro North, and Metra systems, (while formerly offering products from New Jersey Transit, SEPTA, Manhattan Transit Authority, and Chicago Transit Authority); Bauer & Sohn has rolling stock for Berlin, Munich, and Nuremberg; Lalok, rolling stock for Vienna subway and tram.
 Make Me Iconic produces W class Melbourne Trams and the Sydney Ferry Sirius.

-Perhaps the Tokyo, Moscow, and other international subway systems will follow suit.
+Popondetta INC. started the brand Moku Train in 2018 with sets based on Japanese trains including Tokyo commuter and subway themes.

 Electronics and Asian Production Sites

 Electronics

 Although the original push-along trains made mostly of wood still resemble the core idea of this system toy and as of 2006 form the base of all the involved companies' production lines, electronics have gained access to the wooden world.
 After introducing battery powered engines in the 1990s, remote control had been added by 2002, and so-called smart tracks introduced plastic parts to the wooden track pieces.
 In 2006 Brio even introduced a theme resembling electronic networking with some electronic gadgets.
 Altogether this has led to some new track designs allowing better traction for the self powered trains or means of communication between the tracks and trains using some magnetic or electronic gadget.
+In 2016 Brio introduced an app for remote controlling engines with a regular smart phone, followed by Hape in 2018 with a similar app.